ersc-docs/ersc-docs.github.io/pages/A-Seamless-Modding-Rewrite.md

 6. Open `Elden Ring Mod Loader`'s `mod_loader_config.ini` file.

 7. Add the mods you have installed to your load order.
-Lowest number has highest load priority.\
+Lowest number has highest load priority.<br />
    Increase the load delay if some `.dll` mods fail to load properly.